Guru901/Ripress/docs/websocket.md

 The `WebSocket` struct provides real-time bidirectional communication capabilities in Ripress.
 It handles text messages, binary data, connection events, and maintains connection health through heartbeat mechanisms.

+NOTE - WebSocket support is currently only limited to one endpoint per application.
+This will be fixed in the next release.

 ## Creating a WebSocket Handler

 Creates a new WebSocket instance: